Joseph Vanzler: Early years

 Joseph Vanzler, known to all who knew him by the nickname "Usick," was born in 1901 in Samarkand, then part of the Russian Empire and today part of Uzbekistan.
 An ethnic Jew, Joseph was the son of a glasscutter (who had his own shop at Dzhamskaya Str., 19).

-Vanzler was permitted to attend Russian-language school, institutions which strictly limited Jewish enrollment as part of a policy of official anti-semitism under the Tsarist regime.
+Vanzler was permitted to attend Russian-language school, institutions which strictly limited Jewish enrollment as part of a policy of official antisemitism under the Tsarist regime.
 In school, Vanzler studied a variety of languages, including Russian, Latin, Greek, and French.
 He developed a proficiency for language study which served him throughout his life as a multi-lingual translator.

 Following World War I, Vanzler and his mother emigrated to the United States, settling in Boston, Massachusetts.
 Vanzler attended Harvard University (then Harvard College), where he studied Chemistry for an extensive period.
 Although he left without a degree, Vanzler developed a formula for spermicidal jelly for use as a birth control measure and he became engaged in its manufacture and sale.

 In the 1920s Vanzler married Edith Rose Konikow, the daughter of birth control activist Dr. Antoinette Konikow, a Boston physician and founding member of the Communist Party of America.
 Under the influence of his wife and mother-in-law, Vanzler was initiated into the world of radical politics.